Photo courtesy of http://liberato.org Ricardo Liberato

 - Construction took about 23 years

-- The base is square, 756 feet on a side.
+- The base is square, 230 meters on a side.

 - I has 210 layers of stone blocks.

-- The blocks vary in size but they average about 17.52 square feet on top and bottom and are 2.29 feet thick.
+- The blocks vary in size but they average about 1.6 square meters on top and bottom and are 70cm thick.

 - Archaeologists believe the building employed about 10,000 workers.

 Suppose the entire cycle of hauling a block up a forty-foot ramp takes five minutes: thirty seconds of all-out hauling, plus 4.5 minutes of low-effort preparation and rest.
 Our teams don’t take care of moving the block across the flat top of the destination level to their final position.
-Other teams would do that.
-We’re only concerned with getting them up there.
+We’re assuming other teams would do that.
+We’re only concerned with the means and the math of getting them up there.

 The first layer requires no lifts.
-Lifting blocks from the ground to the second layer produces a pretty grim block movement rate.
-The path of ramps has a length of only one ramp, so it is only moving a block every five minutes.
-At that block-lift rate, it would take centuries to do all the lifts.
+Lifting blocks from the ground level to the second layer produces a pretty grim block movement rate.
+The path of a block up the ramps has a length of only one ramp, a path is only moving a block every five minutes.
+At that rate, it would take centuries to do all the lifts.

-However, by the time the pyramid is 11 layers high, it’s not a block every five minutes anymore, it’s a block lift every thirty seconds because you have ten lifts going on in parallel.
+However, by the time the pyramid is 11 layers high, it’s not a block every five minutes anymore, it’s a block lift every thirty seconds because a path has ten lifts going on in parallel.

 The pyramid is 756 feet wide, so you could fit up to approximately twenty ramp paths per side, but for the moment, suppose we use four per side.
-With ten layers, we’re doing sixteen lift paths each doing a lift every thirty seconds, so now we’re doing a lift every 1.875 seconds on our sixteen paths.
+With ten layers, we’re doing sixteen lift paths, each doing a single ramp-lift every thirty seconds, so now we’re doing a lift every 1.875 seconds on our sixteen paths.

 Suppose we allow a maximum of 8400 workers available for raising stone.
-We choose this seemingly random number because we have 10k workers, and a single path of 210 levels, times 40 workers per level, equals 8400.
+We choose this seemingly random number as an example because we have 10k workers, and a single path of 210 levels, times 40 workers per level, equals 8400.
 So that’s the number you’d need on a single path that goes all the way up.
+In fact, for reasons we will see, the number of workers moving stone up the structure probably varied both seasonally and over the duration of the project.

 With 8400 workers, we can get sixteen paths 13 levels high, which is a rate of about 1.42 seconds per lift, which is 3.7 times as fast as the nominal 5.26 seconds/lift that we said we need to get it done in twenty years.
 So, the stacking could take as little as 5.4 years of night and day effort.
 Or 10.8 years of 12 hour days.